A Hands-On, Flexible Master of Computer Science Curriculum

 Start your application to join our Summer or Fall 2023 intakes today!

 Yes, applicants who submit their full applications by the May 1st early deadline for the Fall 2023 intake will be considered for a $10K merit-based scholarship.
 Start your application today.

 Because the Master of Computer Science (MCS) is a non-thesis (non-research) degree, Rice University does not currently offer tuition waivers, stipends, fellowships, or assistantships for this program.
 Students are also encouraged to visit the Rice Office of Student Financial Services for more information about loans and outside sources of aid.

-Rice Engineering is proud to provide financial aid and support to veterans and active military members.
+Rice Engineering is also proud to provide financial aid and support to veterans and active military members.
 Learn more below.

 - How does Rice MCS support veterans and active military members?